To become a Certified RoboFont Developer, all you need to do is to have an extension published in the Extension Store.

 The Extension Store uses the e-commerce platform FastSpring to handle all payments.

-The net sales (total sales minus FastSpring fees) are split between the developer and the Extension Store in the following rates:
+The net sales (total sales minus FastSpring fees) are fully for the the developer of the Extension.

 FastSpring processes payments twice a month.